-PSE PORTFOLIO WIND AND SOLAR GENERATION PROGRESS UP TO 2025[18]
+PSE PORTFOLIO WIND AND SOLAR GENERATION PROGRESS UP TO 202526

-[15] GHG emissions from 2015 to 2020 have not been third-party verified.
-2021 GHG emissions from our Washington-based thermal power plants were third-party verified based on Washington's GHG regulatory requirements.
-As of December 2023, GHG emissions from 2022 are undergoing third-party verification.

-[16] Global warming potential AR4 standard for 100 year timeframe.
+- 24 GHG emissions from 2019 to 2020 have not been third-party verified.
+2021, 2022 and 2023 GHG emissions from our Washington-based thermal power plants were third-party verified based on Washington's GHG regulatory requirements. - 25 Global warming potential AR4 standard for 100 year timeframe. - 26 Portfolio includes CETA-eligible, owned wind/solar resources and/or long-term firm contract.